30 October 2021

 Various references talk about three types of price discrimination...

-- First degree: the price is customised to EVERY customer i.e. no two customers pay the same price for exactly the same product.
+- First degree: the price is customized to EVERY customer i.e. no two customers pay the same price for exactly the same product.
 This is seen where each sale is negotiated and the sales person is balancing the probability of achieving each sale with maximising the profitability of each sale.
 This occurs in Yield Management particularly the sale of airline tickets where a computer algorithm determines the price offered based on a range of factors, but this is more properly called Yield Pricing because there is a maximum number of seats available on each flight.
+However, first degree price discrimination is also used when a firm bids for a contract (see low balling) and to some degree is also present in relationship pricing.
+However, in these last two examples, the product is not exactly the same - it is highly customized.

 - Second degree: The price varies with some other factor such as sales volume (price volume breaks), delivery deadline etc. In other words a more favorable (lower) unit price is offered to customers if they meet certain criteria.
-In second degree discriminatory pricing all buyers are offered the same price structure.
+In second degree discriminatory pricing all buyers are offered the same opportunity to select more favorable pricing by agreeing to the sale terms.

 - Third degree pricing: Different pricing is offered to different customer segments.
 This is most often seen in public transport or public performances (theatre or cinema) where different ticket pricing is offered to children, adults, families, pensioners etc.